laserpants/area-51/taiyaki/docs/README.md

 ##### Translate let-bindings

-Let-bindings are still permitted, but only those that bind to a variable, that is, are of the form `let v = expr`, where `v` is a variable.
+Let-bindings are still permitted in our intermediate language, but only those that bind to a variable, that is, are of the form `let v = expr`, where `v` is a variable.

 ###### Simple lets